hamza-Jaral/nlp-task-backend/README.md

 This document provides instructions on setting up and using the FastAPI-based API endpoints for processing CSV files and performing question answering.

+## Data Engineering

+### Raw Data
+The raw data is sourced from the `text_segments.csv` file, containing information about document segments including `pagenum`, `docname`, and `text`.

+### Data Engineering Process
+1. **Text Aggregation:** Combine text segments from the same page of the same document to enhance document coherency.
+2. **JSON Serialization:** Serialize aggregated text segments into JSON files, one for each unique document, to preserve metadata.

+## Challenges Faced

+1. **Consistency in Document Processing:** Ensuring uniformity in document structure to facilitate effective embedding for question-answering.
+2. **Document File Format Selection:** Choosing between file formats; JSON was selected for metadata retention.

+## Proposed Improvements

+1. **Custom Prompts for QA:** Enhance question-answering with custom prompts for more polite and nuanced responses.

+2. **Guardrails Implementation:** Strengthen input validation and error handling mechanisms.

+3. **Chat History Integration:** Enable continuous conversations by adding support for chat history.

+4. **User-Specific Document Support:** Allow users to upload and analyze their own documents.

+## Project Structure

+- `app/`: Contains the FastAPI application code.
+- `data/`: Holds processed data, including serialized JSON files.

 ## Prerequisites

 1. **Python Environment:**